GEODEFINITION

 Using the best equipment in the world

 High quality work comes from a combination of appropriate equipment and capable personnel.
 GeoDefinition owns a selection of world-class geophysical equipment manufactured by leading manufacturers from around the world so we always have access to top quality and well-maintained kit.
-We are also competent surveyors and use our in-house Trimble equipment to ensure that our work is accurately located.
+We are also competent surveyors and use our in-house RTK equipment to ensure that our work is accurately located.
 Our hardware is backed up by leading software for processing and mapping data using a computer that we built specifically for this purpose.

 Our 3D scanning is achieved using structured light technology which provides better resolution than conventional laser scanning for applications where fine detail over smaller areas is the objective.